Alphafrey946/Upsampling_all_you_need/README.md

 # Approach

 Our proposed solution builds upon the CNN with Low Pass Filter (LPF) by adding an upsampling layer after LPF and before downsampling.
 The purpose of the upsampling layer is to increase the output sampling rate to allow for additional content that may be introduced by subsequent layers.
-In our project, we experimented with two different upsampling methods: nearest neighbor and bilinear interpolation.
+In our project, we experimented with two different upsampling methods: Nearest Neighbor (NN) and Bilinear Interpolation (BI).
  <p align="center">
   <img src="https://user-images.githubusercontent.com/55200955/235756743-d0b94034-309f-47b0-9b55-f61653f6f6c0.png" alt="sq_shifted" width="450"/>
   <br>